 I remember freezing in my tracks, and though I tried to speak, I couldn’t!
 Tears welled up in my eyes, yet I was afraid to feel or let out any emotion in case it might not be real or it might not last.
 Concluding that call, I immediately got in my car and rushed to share the exciting news with Justin.
 In that moment, I tossed aside any idea of surprising him in a clever way.
 I physically couldn’t wait to share the news and wanted to tell him in person!

-The moment I saw him, it hit me!
+The moment I saw him, it hit me that we were pregnant!
 And with each day that passes and each doctor’s appointment, my pregnancy becomes much more real.
 Even though our journey didn’t unfold the way we imagined, we couldn’t be more blessed to make it to this point.

 Thank you to our family and friends (our prayer warriors).
 We are forever grateful for your love, encouragement and unwavering support throughout the years!